radiantearth/crop-type-detection-ICLR-2020/solutions/Threshold/README.md

 # Third place overall award

-This solution won the **Third place overall award** and achieved the top score of 1.176934328 in the competiton.
+This solution won the **Third place overall award** and achieved the fourth top score of 1.176934328 in the competiton.

 ## Winners